Rohitkhatrii/MySQL/Task 3/README.md

-''' 1.
-SELECT * and Specific Columns
+1. SELECT * and Specific Columns
-These queries are used to retrieve all or specific columns from the Company table.
-'''

 SELECT * FROM Company;
 SELECT id FROM Company;
 SELECT name FROM Company;